marmelab/aor-dependent-input/README.md

 The `DependentInput` accepts the following props:

+### children

+This component expects to receive a single React element child.

 ### dependsOn

 Either a string indicating the name of the field to check (eg: `hasEmail`) or an array of fields to check (eg: `['firstName', 'lastName']`).